Brook vs Zerafa: Kell Brook makes super-welterweight limit with ease for Michael Zerafa fight

 "I'm going to seek and destroy.
 I'm looking to get rid of this guy in style."

-Victory would edge Brook closer to a fight against Jarrett Hurd, who holds the WBA and IBF super-featherweight titles.
+Victory would edge Brook closer to a fight against Jarrett Hurd, who holds the WBA and IBF super-welterweight titles.

 On the undercard, Josh Kelly was inside the 10st 7lbs welterweight limit as he tipped the scales at 10st 6lbs 7oz, while former WBA champion David Avanesyan weighed 10st 6lbs 6oz.